nginxinc/nginx-loadbalancer-kubernetes/README.md

 ### What you will need

-- [ ] A Kubernetes cluster running on-premise.
+- [ ] A On-Premise Kubernetes cluster running version 1.24 or higher.
 - [ ] One or more NGINX Plus hosts running outside your Kubernetes cluster (NGINX Plus hosts must have the ability to route traffic to the cluster).

 There is a more detailed [Installation Reference](docs/README.md) available in the `docs/` directory.